zesty-io/website/README.md

 ## AutoDeploy

-Any push or merge to the `main` branch will kickoff an auto build script which will update the stage preview in Zesty.io manager and WebEngine preview.
+Any push or merge to the `stage` branch will kickoff an auto build script which will update the stage preview in Zesty.io manager and WebEngine preview.

 stage: https://zesty-website-m3rbwjxm5q-uc.a.run.app/
 prod: https://zesty-website-production-m3rbwjxm5q-uc.a.run.app/